Edgar-Donk/frothy-brew/docs/colour_picker/creating_cursor_colour_wheel.rst

     .. literalinclude:: ../examples/colours/10wheelhsv.py

-Using this as our basis we can now make our cursor interact with the user.
+Next make the cursor interact with the mouse actions.